Committing

 Commits that are especially significant can be used to create a tag.
 To learn more, check out the Tags and Releases section.

 Once you're ready to commit in the Desktop App, navigate to the Changes tab and fill in the Summary and Description fields with information that outlines the changes reflected in that commit.
+The Description field is optional.

-If you'd like to add a co-author to the commit, click on the icon in the lower left of the Description field.
+If you'd like to add a Co-Author to the commit, click on the icon in the lower left of the Description field.
 You might do this in certain use-cases where two engineers are working on code, but only one is saving changes to Copia.
 This allows you to attribute code changes to multiple users for future reference.

-Press the Commit to Main button.
+Press the Commit to main button.
 This will store your change locally.
 You can make multiple changes and commit them before moving on.

 While you can commit a single change and push it to remote, it's quite common to make multiple meaningful commits on your local branch and then push.
 To learn more about pushing commits, check out the Pushing section.